MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/deploy-telemetry-dashboard.md

  **Audience:** IT Professionals

-This article describes prerequisites, deployment procedures, answers to frequently asked questions, and troubleshooting for Telemetry Dashboard.

 This article helps you deploy the five components of Telemetry Dashboard: the dashboard itself, the processor, the agent, the database, and a shared folder.
 Ensure that you review [Telemetry Dashboard topology, sizing, and bandwidth planning](plan-telemetry-dashboard-deployment.md) for topology, scalability, and hardware guidance before you deploy these components.

 > [!IMPORTANT]